Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Kingston Partnership Board met on Wednesday 20 March 2024 to discuss the Annual Report of the Director of Public Health, 2023, focusing on Ageing Well in Kingston,
+The Kingston Partnership Board met on Wednesday 20 March 2024 to discuss the Annual Report of the Director of Public Health, Aging Well in Kingston,

-Launch of the Annual Report of the Director of Public Health, 2023: Ageing Well in Kingston
+Launch of the Annual Report of the Director of Public Health, 2023: Aging Well in Kingston

-The report identifies significant health inequalities, with residents in more affluent areas experiencing good or very good health for considerably longer than those in deprived areas.
-For instance, between the ages of 50-54, around 90% of residents in affluent areas report good health, compared to 65% in poorer areas.
-By age 75, this gap widens, with 70% of residents in affluent areas reporting good health versus 50% in less affluent parts of the borough.
+The report notes a concerning trend of decreasing healthy life expectancy at age 65 for men in Kingston since a peak in 2013-2015, although the picture for women is more positive, with some recent improvements.
+The report also identifies significant health inequalities, with residents in more affluent areas experiencing good health for considerably longer than those in deprived areas.
+For example, at ages 50-54, around 90% of residents in affluent areas reported good or very good health, compared to 65% in poorer areas.
+By ages 75, this gap persists, with 70% in affluent areas reporting good health versus 50% in poorer areas.

-Several factors contribute to poorer health in older age, including smoking, which can lead to a need for care ten years earlier than for non-smokers.
-Obesity, with 57.2% of Kingston adults being overweight or obese, increases the risk of conditions like diabetes and heart disease.
-Lack of physical activity also impacts health and social connection, while high alcohol consumption is another concern.
-The report also notes that a significant proportion of eligible adults, around 25%, do not take up the offer of a flu vaccination, and work is underway to understand the reasons behind this.
+Several factors contributing to poorer health in older age were discussed, including smoking, with smokers requiring care approximately 10 years earlier than non-smokers.
+The report also highlights that 57.2% of Kingston adults are overweight or obese, increasing the risk of conditions like diabetes and heart disease.
+Lack of physical activity and excessive alcohol consumption were also identified as significant issues.

 A New Vision for Adults and Health